jekyll/minima/about.md

 I believe in the power of habits.
 I believe in tiny 1% gains each day that become exponential gains over time.
 Here are a few habits that I am trying to inculcate in my daily routine:

-1. **No phone for the first 2 hours of the day —** cutting out distractions helps me to be more intentional with my most productive time i.e. mornings.
+1. **No digital devices for the first and the last hour of the day —** cutting out digital devices helps me to be more intentional with my time and help reduce eye fatigue
 2. **Daily exercise —** even a short stroll counts.
 Health is my number 1 priority.
 Apart from helping me stay healthy, exercise also acts as a feedback loop for me to eat better.
 3. **Intermittent Fasting —** fast for 16 hours a day.
 This helps improve my body's metabolism.
 5. **Read 20 pages of a book —** this helps me focus my reading on content that has a longer shelf life.
 I wrote about it [here](http://localhost:4000/do-not-read-news/){:target="_blank"}.
 It also gives me a break from digital screens.